 Witch Hazel is produced from the bark and leaves of the Witch-hazel shrub.
 It has many naturally occurring qualities that make it a perfect astringent for the skin.

 Witch Hazel has tannins, which have natural astringent properties that are used to treat acne (source).
-Witch Hazel on face side effects are minimal; it is considered “very safe” for topical use when used two to three times per day.
+Witch Hazel side effects are minimal; it is considered “very safe” for topical use when used two to three times per day.